 - Is Hancock County’s only state-certified laboratory for water coliform testing and pool water testing.

 - Is directed by a medical technologist, with the commitment to vigilance and education we need to help assure a safe community drinking water supply.

 - Provides convenient locations for sample drop-off and pick-up.

 - Offers swimming pool testing for pool season.

 How to Get Your Water Tested

 The water you want to test must be collected in appropriate bottles provided by Hancock Water Lab and MUST be tested within 30 hours of collection.
 Due to workflow, it is best to bring the sample the same day of collection.
 Note that samples brought in after 2 p.m. will be tested the following day.
 You may have water samples tested by the Hancock Regional Hospital lab during regular business hours.
 Specimens must be received by 12 noon on Fridays for same-day processing.
-Nitrate/nitrite samples are accepted Monday through Wednesday and until 8 a.m. on Thursday.
+Nitrate/nitrite samples are accepted Monday through Thursday until 4 p.m.
 In addition to the hospital lab, you can drop off water samples at Hancock Health’s Parkway Imaging Center and the Hancock Health Center – McCordsville.
 Finally, if you have questions about the safety of your drinking water, please call us at (317) 468-4424.
 Together, we can make sure our water continues to be a source of good health.